, ,

 Matt;

 “We often find that there are negative comments or negative conversations that can veer down unsavoury routes.
 While we can moderate these to a degree, it is also important to embrace that direct relationship that you have with your audience.
 It can actually make your job a lot easier!
+For example, if the fans of The Office (US) are telling us they want a compilation about a certain character or plot then it's great, it saves us having to spend hours brainstorming and tells us what needs to be produced next.

 in conclusion